 With the ‘impact internship’ students will have the opportunity to complete a paid placement within a company.

 This will allow you to work full-time in an organisation of your choice.
-The internship will last from 3 to 6 months for a minimum of 25 hours a week.
+The internship will last 6 months for a minimum of 25 hours a week.

 If you are a mature applicant, you will be considered for entry if you can demonstrate a minimum of 2 years of relevant work experience, and have A Levels/IB or equivalent.

 Non-native speakers must provide proof of their proficiency in English.
 We require an IETLS score of at least 6.0/B2 equivalent in TOEFL.
 Alternatively, we can provide you with an English Language Level Test to confirm your level.

 Entrepreneurs will have the opportunity to work and develop their projects supported by mentors and existing start-ups from our network of partners.

 Our network of partners, start-ups and established companies are selected based on the career field chosen by the student.
 They will be supporting students during their study with us for a real-life consultancy project and work experience.
 Students will be assigned a project in collaboration with the selected organisation.